About

 James

-James Silva is one of our teachers and is an active program leader and developer.
+James Silva is our head teacher, and is an active program leader and developer.
 James is very passionate about encouraging our students to explore new skills and helping them to push beyond their perceived limitations.
 James holds a bachelor’s degree in special education with a double minor in special education and elementary education.

 Amber

-Amber Silva is one of our teachers and is also highly involved in program development, program planning and scheduling, and various administration work.
-Her passion is creating order and organization within Jeremiah’s Place, and helping the students to learn and excel in a structured and low-stress environment.
+Amber Silva is our program director.
+She keeps us organized and on schedule.
+She handles the calendars, helps plan events, communicates with students and their families, and also loves to contribute to lesson ideas.
+Her passion is creating order and organization within Jeremiah’s Place, and helping the students to learn and grow in a structured and low-stress environment.
 Amber Silva holds a bachelor’s degree in organizational communication with a minor in English.

 Jesse

-Jesse is one of our teachers.
+Jesse is a jack of all trades and jumps in wherever is needed throughout the day.
+He also works with our students in gym class.
 He loves spending time with our students, and they always have so much fun with him.
-Jesse teaches different classes, such as but not limited to ASL, science, history and works with our students in gym class.
 Jesse holds an associate degree in special education.

 Josh